 The positive and lively interaction between the German minority in North Schleswig and the neighbouring Danish minority in South Schleswig also shapes bilateral relations.
 The successful minority policies on both sides are founded on the Bonn-Copenhagen Declarations of 1955.
 On 26 August 2022, Foreign Minister Baerbock and then‑Danish Foreign Minister Jeppe Kofod adopted a Joint Action Plan for future cooperation.
 The Joint Action Plan builds on close neighbourly ties and, in view of the two countries’ highly ambitious climate policy, is focused on promoting a sustainable transition.

 Economic relations are close and intensive.
-Bilateral trade declined during the economic crisis but has now recovered and is growing steadily.
-Germany remains Denmark’s principal trading partner and Denmark, for its part, ranks between 18th and 22nd each year among suppliers of German imports and buyers of German exports.
-Germany’s main imports from Denmark are industrial products, machinery, food, agricultural produce, medical technology and pharmaceutical products.
-Its main exports to Denmark are machinery and motor vehicles, semi-finished and finished goods, chemicals, consumer goods and food.
+Germany is one of Denmark’s most important trading partners.
+German imports from Denmark include industrial products, machinery, food, agricultural products and medical and pharmaceutical products.
+Its main exports to Denmark include machinery and motor vehicles, chemicals, consumer goods and food.

-Germany and Denmark are also pursuing joint cooperation projects in the defence policy sphere.
-In addition to numerous mutual training activities in the maritime field, Denmark, together with Germany and Poland, is a troop contributor for the Multinational Corps Northeast in Stettin.
+Germany and Denmark pursue various defence policy cooperation projects.
+Denmark conducts numerous joint maritime training activities and, together with Germany and Poland, is a troop contributor to Multinational Corps Northeast in Szczecin.